 Embed from Getty Images

-In the evening, Duchess Kate attended second reception held at Buckingham Palace to celebrate contribution of those working in the UK mental health sector with royal brothers.
+In the evening, Duchess Catherine attended second reception held at Buckingham Palace to celebrate the contribution of those working in the UK mental health sector with royal brothers.

 The receptions provide the chance royal trio to thank those who supported their cause in various forms.

 A video of royals arriving for tonight’s reception from royal reporter Victoria Murphy.